uber/hermetic_cc_toolchain/README.md

 - Github issues and pull requests.
 - Slack: `#zig` in bazel.slack.com.

-Previously communications were over email; the past archive is in `mailing-list-archive.mbox`.
-It can be accessed like this:

-    mutt -f -R mailing-list-archive.mbox

 # Maintainers

 This section lists the driving forces behind bazel-zig-cc.
 Committers have push